 Is love real?
-Are all those romantic poems and love quotes written genuinely from the heart or are they just an illusion of something unattainable?
+Will I ever find love?
+Are all those romantic poems and deep love quotes inspired by true love, or are they just an illusion of something unattainable?

-Love is a complex concept that can’t really be defined by words.
+Love is a complex concept that words can’t really define, but it has to be recognized and felt by our hearts and souls.
 That’s how you know it’s real.

-Love is a feeling that you get when you impatiently wait for your loved one’s reply or when those butterflies in your stomach go wild when they kiss your forehead.
+Love is the feeling you get when you impatiently wait for your loved one’s reply or when a forehead kiss multiplies those butterflies in your stomach.
 Love is also feeling confused and not knowing if it’s real or not.

-Love is so powerful that there aren’t simply enough paragraphs in the world that perfectly define its essence.
+Love is so powerful that there aren’t simply enough paragraphs in the world to define its essence.
 Today, we’ll try to fix that.
 The following paragraphs are written in an attempt to simplify love and celebrate its divine complexity.

 Is Love Real Or An Illusion?

-The other day, when I was in a cab, Bob Marley’s “Is This Love” made the awkward silence extremely bearable.
-The lyrics are still ringing in my ears:
+The other day, when I was in a cab, Hillsong Young & Free’s “Real Love” made the awkward silence extremely bearable.
+The This is real love lyrics are still ringing in my ears:

-Suddenly, Lady Gaga’s “Perfect Illusion” lyrics started to mix with Bob Marley’s: “It wasn’t love, it wasn’t love.
+Suddenly, Lady Gaga’s “Perfect Illusion” lyrics started to mix with Hillsong Young & Free’s: “It wasn’t love, it wasn’t love.
 It was a perfect illusion (Perfect illusion)…”

 So, I decided to do my research.
 Here’s what I found out based on my personal experience (and of people close to me) and data I found on the internet:

 Love is real, but it can’t really be defined.
-You either experience it or not.
-You either know it’s true love or you don’t.
+You either experience the intense feelings of love, or you don’t.
+You either know it’s true love, or you don’t.

 If you can express feelings of love, then you know it’s real.